Common Cosmetic Dentistry Options in Encinitas

 The result is a permanent, incredibly stable base for the replacement of missing teeth.
 The implant can be used to attach a single crown or it can be used to anchor more substantial dental devices, including bridges and dentures.

-Your Cosmetic Dentist
+Your Cosmetic Dentist in Encinitas

 You deserve the chance to have the best smile possible.
 If you have questions about any of the procedures listed above, contact a cosmetic dentist at Ablantis Dental today at (760) 334-0128.
 Let us help you get your smile to shine a little bit brighter!